 The aim of this programme of research is to conduct a series of related studies on the epidemiology, causes, clinical management, outcome and prevention of self-harm.
 Through a multicentre collaboration the research provides representative and reliable data on self-harm in England.
-It contributes to the National Suicide Prevention Strategy for England (2002 and forthcoming) and prevention and service initiative, including NICE guidance on self-harm (National Collaborating Centre for Mental Health 2004 and forthcoming).
+It contributes to the National Suicide Prevention Strategy for England (2002, 2012) and prevention and service initiative, including NICE guidance on self-harm (National Collaborating Centre for Mental Health 2004, 2011).

 The research is a collaboration between the University of Oxford (Principal Investigator Professor Keith Hawton), the University of Manchester (Lead, Professor Nav Kapur), and Derbyshire Healthcare NHS Foundation Trust (Lead, Mr Keith Waters).
 Data for the study are collected in these three centres in five general hospitals, one in Oxford, three in Manchester and one in Derby.
 Over 10 collaborating researchers are part of the research group.
 The project also has input from service users.

 The programme of research includes 4 broad areas: